taslimmurad-gsu/AML-Project/README.md

 For the dimensionality reduction, PCA is performed and 20 components are taken.
 The values for PCA can be checked in a figure with name "pca components.png" in the Dataset_Statistics folder.

 For data preprocessing, we plot Histograms to evaluate the distribution of classes.

+In Dataset_Statistics folder, you can find the visualization of some of the features in the dataset.